 - They provide specialized assistance for the arranging and the usage of improvement tasks and programs and for financial advisory services.

-- For development, they promote and encourages public and private capital.
+- For development, they promote and encourage public and private capital.

 - They respond to demands for help with planning development approaches and plans of its expanding nations.